 His own strangled cry cut short what was half-plea and half-demand as Pitch snapped the staff in two with the same ease as he had the first time around.
 And, just as it had been before, Jack felt that snap within his own body; a terrible, gut-wrenching pain that had his hands instinctively encircling his stomach as his vision momentarily blurred and his lungs refused to draw in breath.

-"You put the pieces together last time, Jack," Pitch taunted, and blinking back the tears of pain that threatened to fall the winter spirit found his gaze transfixed by the two halves now twirling in the Nightmare King's hands.
+"You put the pieces together last time, Jack," Pitch taunted, and blinking back the tears of pain that threatened to fall the winter spirit found his gaze transfixed by the two halves now twirling in the Nightmare King's hands, clouds of black sand twisting and twining around the wood.
 "Let's see you do it again, shall we?
 But we can't make it so easy for you…"